New 150-rule requirement is now in place (effective July 1, 2014).

 - NH State Board accepts evaluations from 7 agencies.
 Please go to NASBA’s website on NH for details (link below)

-- While not mandatory, you may choose to request a “pre-evaluation” from NASBA (click nasba.org -> New Hampshire -> First time application -> Pre-evaluation) for a fee.
+- While not mandatory, you may choose to request a pre-evaluation from NASBA here.

 Special Note To Indian BCOM + CA Candidates: